connor-shrader/old-math-tools/README.md

-# math-tools
+# old-math-tools

+A simple website with calculators for linear regression and modular exponentiation.

 ## About this Project

-This project will feature a collection of online calculators related to math.
+This project is a basic website with two math-related calculators.
-My primary goal with this project is to learn HTML, CSS, and JavaScript, which I have never used before.
+My primary goal with this project was to learn HTML, CSS, and JavaScript.
-My secondary goal is to create simple yet useful tools for various mathematical problems.
+A second goal was to create some simple yet useful mathematical tools.

-This project only uses HTML, CSS, and JavaScript, as I want to focus on learning front-end development.
+This project only uses HTML, CSS, and JavaScript, as I wanted to focus on learning front-end development.

-The webpage can be accessed at [https://connor-shrader.github.io/Math-Tools/](https://connor-shrader.github.io/Math-Tools/).
+The webpage can be accessed at [https://connor-shrader.github.io/old-math-tools/](https://connor-shrader.github.io/old-math-tools/).
-Keep in mind that this project is brand new, and that this is my first extensive project using front-end languages.

-## Planned Tools
+## New math-tools

-Some tools that I am thinking of making include:

-* Linear Regression (which I can extend to include quadratic regression, and even polynomial interpolation)
-* Modular Exponentiation
-* System of Linear Equations
+I am no longer working on this project.
+Any future tools that I make will be in my newer [math-tools](https://connor-shrader.github.io/math-tools/) repository.
+This newer repository uses Python and Flask, which will allow me to make better programs.